An intrinsic characterization of C*-simplicity: Residually normal subgroups

+Note that residually normal subgroups are non-trivial, and that every non-trivial normal subgroup is residually normal.
+The following characterization of residually normal subgroups follows immediately from the description of the Chabauty topology in Section \ref{sec:uniformly-recurrent-subgroups}, as in the proof of the forward implication of Theorem \ref{thm:c-star-simple-iff-no-amenable-urs}.

 \begin{prop} Let $G$ be a discrete group and let $H < G$ be a subgroup.
-The following are equivalent: \begin{enumerate} \item The subgroup $H$ is recurrent. \item For every net $(g_i)$ in $G$ there is a subnet $(g_j)$ such that
+The following are equivalent: \begin{enumerate} \item The subgroup $H$ is residually normal. \item For every net $(g_i)$ in $G$ there is a subnet $(g_j)$ such that